chetanbg1/cbgwork1/README.md

-	can act as only list												can as as list as well as queue faster in storing and accessing data as internally uses array which has random access				slower than arrayList in storing and accessing requires node by node traversal can not traverse in reverse order										can be traverse in reverse direction
+	can act as only list												can as as list as well as queue faster in storing and accessing data as internally uses array which has random access				slower than arrayList in storing and accessing requires node by node traversal can not traverse in reverse order										can be traverse in reverse direction better for search operation as can access randomly 								for add and delete operation

+  		checked exceptions 												unchecked exceptions checked by java compiler 											not checked by java compiler so called run time occure at compile time 												occure at runtime
+    	can be handled at the time of compilation									can not be handle at the time of compilation must be handled in a try-catch block or be thrown by invoking method						exception handling semantics are not required

+						hashMap						TreeMap						LinkedHashMap

+     Order				random						sorted order according to natural(asc) ordering		sorted order according to the insertion order time complexity 			O(1)						O(log n)						O(1)
+     Null key 				allowed						not allowed 						allowed
+     datastrucute support		hash table and linkedList			Red Black Tree						Hashtable abd doubly linked list key requirment 			equals() and hashCode() methods			along with equals(), hashcode() the			equals() and hashCode() methods needs to be overridden				comparator is implemented for sorting			needs to be overridden usage				normal processing, faster retrieval		for sorting and navigable features 			when insertion order needs to be maintain

 Diff between hashmap and hashtable hashmap - not synchonize so not thread safe , much fater , one null key and multiple null values